 You may put so much time into caring for your home.
 But what if a clean home doesn’t matter?

-Here’s a question for you: What if your home didn’t need to be clean?
+Here’s a big question for you: What if your home didn’t need to be clean?

-Before you answer, I’d like you to consider that as women, it can be so easy to swing one of two ways – either obsessing over a clean home, or shrugging it off by figuring it will never be possible.
+Right or wrong, I’d like you to consider that as women, it’s so easy to swing one of two ways – either obsessing over a clean home, or shrugging it off by figuring it will never be possible.

 When we obsess over a clean home, it can be easy to measure our home against perfection.
 If our home isn’t perfectly clean all the time, it can be so easy to feel defeated.